-GREGOR ROBERTSON: A farewell to the fairytale - The Non-League Football Paper
+Gregor Robertson: A farewell to the fairytale - The Non-League Football Paper

 Non-League representation in the FA Cup is over for another year, and it’s hard to shake the feeling that there will be fewer of the stories that make the competition special now that replays are a thing of the past.

-Imagine the buzz in Tamworth this week, knowing that a oncein-a-lifetime visit to Tottenham Hotspur’s gleaming new arena was on the horizon?
-A rich reward, in any of the...
+Imagine the buzz in Tamworth this week, knowing that a once-in-a-lifetime visit to Tottenham Hotspur’s gleaming new arena was on the horizon.

 Continue reading...